 Tamarind Ginger Margarita

-Le Petite Eats calls her version of a tamarind ginger margarita–which was inspired by the beverage she enjoyed while traveling in Costa Rica, "Pure vacation in a glass."
+Le Petit Eats calls her version of a tamarind ginger margarita–which was inspired by the beverage she enjoyed while traveling in Costa Rica, "Pure vacation in a glass."
 To capture the vibe, blend tamarind paste with ginger syrup, tequila, Cointreau, and ice.
 You'll also want limes for garnish, and salt and sugar for the rim.

 Tangerine Kombucha Mai Tai

-Le Petite Eats recreates a riff on the classic mai tai with a homemade simple syrup instead of orgeat, and kombucha.
+Le Petit Eats recreates a riff on the classic mai tai with a homemade simple syrup instead of orgeat, and kombucha.
 The ingredients you'll need include tangerine kombucha, light and dark rum, Cointreau or other orange liqueur, almond simple syrup, and orange slices and mint sprigs for garnish.

 Blood Orange Beergarita